homemadearcade/zero/LAUNCHTODO.md

   Collides with self toggle

+  Press X needs to appear when you can intereact with something

+  A View that lets you just select and open shit up??

+  Review drawing saving.
+We know that they draw alot at the beginning

 SMALL THINGS
   For prologues games spencer made - Fix zones that are not on playground layer